holly-hacker/atelier-tools/README.md

-- Be a complete replacement for [gust_tools](https://github.com/VitaSmith/gust_tools): This project is (currently) not focused on encoding external assets to be used in the game, it only tries to read these assets or convert them to useable formats.
+- Be a complete replacement for [gust_tools](https://github.com/VitaSmith/gust_tools): This project is (currently) not focused on encoding external assets to be used in the game, it only tries to read these assets or convert them to usable formats.
 - Support every single format and every single game: This project was born to support [atelier-wiki](https://github.com/holly-hacker/atelier-wiki) (as to not need any C dependencies) and because I thought it was a fun project.
-As such, I won't try to support every Atelier game ever made and I'm unlikely to accept pull requests for games I don't personally own.
+As such, I won't try to support every Atelier game ever made, and I'm unlikely to accept pull requests for games I don't personally own.

 ## Acknowledgements